horse-link/horse.link/docs/provider_sdk.md

 ### status

-The status of the race
+The status of the race.
+One of:

+"abandoned"
+"interim"
+"normal"
+"paying"
+"closed"

 ### results

 An array of `RaceResult` objects

+## RaceResult object

+TODO